 If the cost of either cleaning or periodontal treatment is more than €42, you must pay the rest.
 This is capped at €15 for a scale and polish.
 There is no cap on the balance charged for periodontal treatment.

 You can get these treatments from private dentists who are on the department’s panel.
-Most dentists are on the panel, so you should find it easy to find a dentist.
-The dentist will check to see if you qualify for treatment.
+Your dentist will check if you qualify for treatment.

 The Treatment Benefit Scheme entitles you to a free eyesight test once every second calendar year.
-But, sight tests for visual display units like computer screens, driving licences and so on are not covered.
+Sight tests for visual display units like computer screens and driving licences are not covered.

 Once every second calendar year, you can get a payment towards one pair of:

-Suppliers may provide hearing aids if they have a contract with the department.
+Suppliers may provide or repair hearing aids once every four calendar years if they have a contract with the department.

 You may get tax relief on certain non-routine dental treatments like crowns or tip replacing.

-Before treatment, you will need to sign a consent form agreeing to your treatment provider having this information and giving your consent to have this information supplied to the government to enable payment of your claim.
+Before treatment, you will need to sign a consent form allowing your treatment provider to have your identification details and for this information to be passed on to this government department so that your fees can be paid.

-For treatment received in other EU member states, you need to contact the Treatment Benefit Section at the address below to confirm that you qualify.
-If you do, you will send your receipts to the Treatment Benefit Section along with a letter with your contact information and details of your bank account (account name, number and sort code) into which payment will be made.
+For treatment received in other EU member states or the UK, you need to contact the Treatment Benefit Section at the address below to confirm you qualify.

 Operational guidelines describe the processes and procedures that staff in the department follow when carrying out their work.